~ Colors Explained ~

 Blonde - (ee)

 Blonde, although recessive, is essentially dominate over almost all other locii.
 A blonde can be genetically traditional, golden, brindle but will be all blonde.
 This makes it impossible to know from looking at a blonde whether it carries other colors.
 The only way to know what genes it will pass down to its offspring is through DNA color testing, or knowledge of their parents.
-Blondes can also be parti and chocolate (none are pictured here, I have one posted at the bottom on the page)
+Blondes can also be parti and chocolate (none are pictured here, I have two posted at the bottom on the page)

 Golden - Sable (ay/ay)

 Golden, more commonly called sable can produce a range of colors from light fawn to dark red.
 They sometimes look chocolate or almost black at birth, and can lighten to appear nearly ee blonde!
 It's a dominate gene, so only one parent needs to be golden to produce golden puppies.
-Offspring of a golden parent WILL NOT automatically be a carrier of the gene (unless it carries 2 copies of the gene)!
+Offspring of a golden parent WILL NOT automatically be a carrier of the gene (unless a parent carries 2 copies of the gene)!
 This is a common misconception because parti, chocolate, and blonde are all recessive and if one parent is the above mentioned all their puppies will carry at least one copy of the gene, making them a carrier.
 A golden will be golden colored even if they carry only one copy of the gene.
 There are some exceptions to this such as if the dog is blonde or Kb black.

 Trindle - Brindle (Kbr) plus (at/at)

 Just for fun see if you can identify the different colored puppies pictured here. =)

 Without being able to see their noses picking out which are chocolate will be a little more difficult.
 Answers below.

 How many did you get!?
 Give me a call or text and let me know!
 602-369-0765